This post contains affiliate links. See our disclosure policy here.

 This cocktail recipe was adapted from The Essential Cocktail Book: A Complete Guide to Modern Drinks by the editors of PUNCH and Megan Krigbaum.

-Add mezcal, Cynar, and crushed ice to a highball glass.
+Add mezcal, Cynar, and cracked ice to a highball glass.

 Stir for 5-10 seconds.